 A quick warning: there is precisely zero guitar content in this blog post.
 I had an adventure last week, jacking up a house, working outside in temperatures of -30 degrees, and some folks asked about the outcome so I am writing this summary.

 I own a small cabin in the mountains of western Canada.
-I’ve had it for 12 years and I’ve spent a fair amount of time there in the summer months.
-I’ve never dared to visit it during the winter.
-Originally it was a small A-frame cabin built in the late 60s but over time, various owners have added various extensions and it’s become a slightly bizarre looking conglomeration of shapes.
+I’ve had it for 13 years and I’ve spent a fair amount of time there.
+Originally it was a small A-frame cabin built in the late 60s but, over time, various owners have added various extensions and it’s become a slightly bizarre looking conglomeration of shapes.
 Here is a shot taken during the summer.
 The sloped roof on the far left, over the kitchen, is the most recent addition, and the subject of this posting.

 Over the years, the newest addition has settled and the main door into the kitchen is getting harder and harder to open, as the door-frame twists.
 This fall, because the main door could no longer be closed, I decided to finally tackle the problem.
 First I asked a couple of contractor/specialty firms to come and provide estimates to “fix” the settling.
 To my horror, both estimated that it would cost “at least” $40,000-$50,000 to address the problem but neither could say with certainty what was wrong, making the estimates no more than guesstimates and giving me the heebie-jeebies.